ugate/sqler/jsdocp/tutorial/1-manual.md

 }
 ```

-We could of explicity called commit instead of setting `autoCommit` to _true_ on the final SQL statement execution:
+We could of explicity called commit instead of setting `autoCommit` to _true_ on the final SQL script execution:

 ```js
 // autCommit = false will cause a transaction to be started